dtlehrer/GitBook/using-shadow-drive/the-shadow-drive-platform/shadow-drive-cli.md

 # Shadow Drive CLI

-Using Shadow Drive through the CLI is as easy as - create your storage account, upload a file, and get your finalized file URL back after uploading.
+Using Shadow Drive through the CLI is as easy as (1) creating your storage account, (2) uploading a file, and (3) getting your finalized file URL back after uploading.

 ## Installation